Viraaj141413/prompt-and-go/README.md

 ### WebSocket Connection Failed
 - Make sure backend is running on port 3001
 - Check firewall settings
-- Verify no other apps are using the port
+- Verify no other applications are using the ports

 ### Frontend Build Errors
 ```bash
 npm install
 npm run dev
 ```

+### AI API Issues
+- The application includes fallback responses if the AI service is unavailable
+- Check your internet connection for AI features
+- Basic browser automation will still work without AI

 ## 🎮 Example Commands